-Friction Fit
+b.
+Friction Fit:

-Hollow profiles, primarily hollow o-rings, can be designed with a certain amount of radial interference into the gland.
+Hollow profiles, primarily hollow O-rings, can be designed with a certain amount of radial interference into the gland.
 This is often desirable in applications where the seal may have a tendency to fall out prior to completion of the assembly process.

-The friction fit hollow o-ring is also applicable for typical o-ring glands having a draft angle as shown in figure 4.
-Please refer to page 15 in this handbook to reference the standard "friction fit" hollow o-ring sizes, or contact the Tech-Seal division for design assistance.
+The friction fit hollow O-ring is also applicable for typical O-ring glands having a draft angle as shown in figure 4 (page 9).
+Please refer to page 25 in this design guide for the standard "friction fit" hollow O-ring sizes or contact the TechSeal Division for design assistance.

-The cross-sections of friction fit seals have been compensated to prevent gland overfill in the application.
+The cross sections of friction fit seals have been compensated to prevent gland overfill in the application.
 Squeeze is generated from four planes.

-Wandering Grooves
+c.
+Wandering Grooves: